-The international (IAT) format requires the Processor edition of ACH Universal.
+The international (IAT) format requires the Advanced (Processor) edition of ACH Universal.

 The IAT Standard Entry Class Code is used for the transmission of International credit and debit ACH entries.
 The format handles both inbound and outbound (into and out of the US).
 The format contains extensive detailed information unique to cross-border payments.

 ACH Universal has several different methods of creating IAT records, including Point and Click, Simple Import, Complete Import and QuickBooks.
 Below is our recommended Simple Import method.

 Before you get started, we recommend that you walk through our IAT sample demo.

 Enter into the Sample account within our software (File > Open account), then on the 'Samples' tab > click IAT - International and complete the import wizard.
 Then Click on the Go To Create ACH File page and click on the Create ACH File button to create the ACH-IAT file.

 While the Sample account can be used for testing - you'll want to create a new account for production purposes.
 Create a new account (File > New Account) within ACH Universal - and you might want to name it 'International' or something similar to identify its purpose as this account will be used exclusively for IAT.